-- Critically evaluated the appropriateness of valuation techniques and assumptions through comparison with the valuation techniques that are commonly used in the market. - Independently revalued the financial assets and compared management's valuation outcome to our independent testing.
+- Critically evaluated the appropriateness of valuation techniques and assumptions by assessing the characteristics of the financial assets with reference to the valuation techniques and assumptions that are commonly used in the market for financial assets with similar nature. - Independently revalued the financial assets and compared management's valuation outcome to our independent testing.
 We obtained an understanding and evaluated any material differences in valuation outcomes. - Assessed the valuation inputs used and agreed to third-party data sources where available.